rockdaboot/wget2/README.rst

 Mget - multithreaded metalink/file/website downloader
 =====================================================

-This is an experimental wget-like tool written in C.
+This is an experimental Wget-like tool written in C.

 Designed and written from scratch it requires a C99 and Posix compliant development environment.

-The originally purpose was to help out on wget2 development (refactoring, modern and clean code, new technology, new design).
+The originally purpose was to help out on Wget2 development (refactoring, modern and clean code, new technology, new design).

 In many cases Mget downloads much faster than Wget1.14 due to HTTP zlib compression and parallel connections.
-It consumes less sys and user CPU cycles due to larger buffers and buffer recycling.
+It consumes less system and user CPU cycles due to larger buffers and buffer recycling.

 License